 Order picking is a major labor expense in warehousing and distribution.
 As much as 70 percent of a picker's work hours can be spent in “travel time”, walking between locations.
 Automated pick modules can often be cost justified in larger operations, and reduce the travel time.

 Consider product velocity (sales movement) and size (cube) when selecting the picking slots sizes and location.
 Many operations replenish forward picking too frequently.
 Set up a system in which you can store at least one week's average unit movement in the pick slot and a hot pick area for extremely fast movers.
 Use various storage media of different sizes to move away from all products having the same forward pick slot locations.

 4. Take advantage of bar code technology.

-Take advantage of bar code technology from the receiving through the shipping functions.
-Among the many reasons to employ bar codes: You can track products and orders, verify accuracy, speed processes, gain early visibility, and eliminate paperwork.
+Learn how to reduce costs by maximizing use of bar code technology from the receiving through the shipping functions.
+Barcodes let you track the “what,” “who,” and “when” for all activities within the warehouse’s four walls.
+You can track products and orders, verify accuracy, speed processes, gain visibility and eliminate paperwork.
 Develop an ROI study to show where savings can be gained.

 5. Keep it clean and organized.

-Generally, you can tell a lot about the type of warehouse operation in place just by looking at the facility's overall organization and appearance.
+Generally, you can tell a lot about the organization and disciple of warehouse operation just by looking at the facility's overall organization and appearance.